dgolbourn/pcraft/README.md

 3. *Windows*: Install the [client mods](http://cdn.pcraft.co.uk/percycraft-installer.exe)

    *Others*: download the client mods from [here](http://cdn.pcraft.co.uk/mods) and place them in the `/mods` directory of your Minecraft
-5. Launch the game, choose Multiplayer, and add the Percycraft server lobby `lobby.pcraft.co.uk`.
+5. Launch the game, choose Multiplayer, and add the Percycraft server `pcraft.co.uk`.
 6. **Congratulations, you've joined the Percycraft server!**

 For server admins